auth0/docs/articles/policies/rate-limits.md

 For database connections, Auth0 limits certain types of repeat login attempts depending on the user account and IP address.
 For more information, see [Rate Limits on User/Password Authentication](/connections/database/rate-limits).

-## SMS message limits for multi-factor authentication
+## SMS/Voice message limits for multi-factor authentication

-There's a limit of 10 SMS messages/hour per user for MFA.
-For more information, see [Configure SMS Notifications for MFA](/mfa/guides/configure-sms).
+There's a limit of 10 SMS or Voice messages/hour per user for MFA.
+For more information, see [Configure SMS or Voice Notifications for MFA](/mfa/guides/configure-phone).

 ## Native social login limits